star-kurabu/feel-close-submod/README.md

 ˗ˏˋThis submod has...´ˎ˗
 ✧ Prank Monika
 ✧ Window reactions!
-✧ New goodbyes & compliments!
+✧ New farewells & compliments & welcomes!
 ✧ Questions to ask Monika!
 ✧ More compliments!
 ✧ And so much more!